 Aspirin is commonly used to decrease platelet function (platelets are important in helping clot formation) in the treatment of heart attack and stroke.
-Other anti-platelet drugs include clopidogrel (Plavix), ticlodipine (Ticlid) and aspirin and dipyridamole (Aggrenox).
+Other anti-platelet drugs include clopidogrel (Plavix), prasugrel (Effient), ticagrelor (Brillanta), ticlopidine (Ticlid) and aspirin and dipyridamole (Aggrenox).

-Warfarin (Coumadin) acts as a blood thinner by blocking clotting factors (II, VII, IX and X) that depend upon vitamin K. Every patient is unique when it comes to the dosing requirements for warfarin (Coumadin), and blood tests are routinely done to make certain that the blood is anti-coagulated to the appropriate level.
+Warfarin (Coumadin) acts as a blood thinner by blocking clotting factors (II, VII, IX and X) that depend upon vitamin K. Every patient is unique when it comes to the dosing requirements for warfarin (Coumadin), and repeat blood tests are routinely done to make certain that the blood is anti-coagulated to the appropriate level.
 There are numerous drug interactions with this medication that can cause the blood to become "too thin" such as some antibiotics.
-Warfarin (Coumadin) dosing always needs to be monitored by a health care practitioner, and a patient should never alter the dose of this medication without consulting with their health care practitioner.
+Warfarin (Coumadin) dosing always needs to be monitored by a healthcare professional, and a patient should never alter the dose of this medication without consulting with their healthcare professional.

-Heparin works by inactivating thrombin and factor X. It is an injectable medication available for use intravenously or as a low molecular weight medication called enoxaparin (Lovenox), which can be injected subcutaneously, under the skin.
-Heparin is often the first line drug in treating deep venous thrombosis and pulmonary embolus and is used routinely as part of the heart attack treatment protocol.
+Heparin works by inactivating thrombin and factor X. It is an injectable medication available for use intravenously or as a low molecular weight medication called enoxaparin (Lovenox) or fondaparinux (Arixtra), which can be injected subcutaneously (under the skin).
+Heparin is often used routinely as part of the heart attack treatment protocol.
 Because of its rapid onset of action it is often the first medication started once a blood clot is diagnosed in the hospital.

 Must Read Articles Related to Blood Clots

 Please share your experience with treatment for a condition caused by blood clots.

 Blood Clots - Describe Your Experience